EPPO Jens-Georg Unger Plant Health Fellowship

-- The Applicant’s employer continues to pay salary during the fellowship
+- The applicant’s employer continues to pay the full salary during the fellowship

 - The fellowship will cover costs for travel to and from the host organization (cheapest fare)

 - The fellowship will contribute to costs of living outside the home country during the fellowship, if costs of living in the host country differ considerably of those in the home country.
-Otherwise, it could consist of a contribution to the rental of a room during the stay in the host country
+Otherwise, it could for instance consist of a contribution to the rental of a room during the stay in the host country.

 - The fellowship will be between 2 and 6 months and EPPO contributes a maximum of € 20 000 per fellowship

-- The applicant submits a report in English after her/his fellowship and should be willing to give an oral report to the EPPO Council, if requested by EPPO.
-This written report should include a report of the expenses covered by the fellowship and receipts of the main costs
+- The applicant submits a short written report in English after her/his fellowship and should be willing to give an oral report to the EPPO Council or the EPPO Working Party on Phytosanitary Regulations, if requested by EPPO.
+This written report should include a report of the expenses covered by the fellowship and receipts of the main costs.

 Applying for this fellowship does not give any right to receive funds for a fellowship.
 An EPPO Committee will select the most suitable proposal and offer that applicant a fellowship.
 No further correspondence on the decision by the Committee is possible.